gmhaw/docker-plasticscm/README.md

 |[10](https://hub.docker.com/r/gmhaw/plasticscm-server-netcore/tags?name=10)|Latest v10 release on the latest supported version of Ubuntu.|2022-03-03|[Permalink](https://www.plasticscm.com/download/releasenotes/from/10.0.16.5328/to/10.0.16.6656)
 |[9](https://hub.docker.com/r/gmhaw/plasticscm-server-netcore/tags?name=9)|Latest v9 release on the latest supported version of Ubuntu.|2021-04-05|[Permalink](https://www.plasticscm.com/download/releasenotes/from/9.0.16.4057/to/9.0.16.5315)

-**Support for Ubuntu 20.04/22.04 is currently missing due to a missing dependency.**
+**There is currently no support for Ubuntu 20.04/22.04 due to a missing dependency.**

 ## Volumes